 In Tune With Tone

-It’s a remarkable moment when a student experiences that a more ‘in-tensional’ upwards organization: Head to toe, physical muscle tone , and cognitive awareness all with a particular tone to it.
-You can think of cultivating this change in tone in yourself like tuning a stringed instrument.
+It’s a remarkable moment when a student experiences that a more ‘in-tensional’ upwards organization (head to toe, physical muscle tone , and cognitive awareness) has a particular tone to it.
+You can think of cultivating this change in tone throughout yourself like tuning a stringed instrument.

 An instrument can be out of tune in many ways.
 Sometimes the entire instrument is too sharp or too flat.
 Sometimes it’s a mix of the two - some strings are too tight while others are too loose.
 To tune an instrument is really about finding the needed tensions for the entire instrument to resonate to produce its fullest sound.